rtryanzhu/SQL_Notes/README.md

 order by
 	order_date desc

+# With clause(CTE)
-# With clause(CTE): It serves as a function/template.
+It serves as a function/template.
 ## Example
 with cte as( /*name the CTE chunk*/
     select distinct a.id